tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

         username: tarantooluser
         password: secret

-The |tcm| data is stored in the Tarantool-based backend storeunder the prefix specified in ``storage.tarantool.prefix``.
+The |tcm| data is stored in the Tarantool-based backend store under the prefix specified in ``storage.tarantool.prefix``.
 By default, the prefix is ``/tcm``.
 If you want to change it or store data of different |tcm| instances separately in one Tarantool cluster, set the prefix explicitly: